Deducted from sick leave balance:

 Family (CFRA) Leave

-Employees employed by the district for at least 12 months are qualified for up to 12 weeks of unpaid family leave in any 12-month period under the California Family Rights Act.
+Employees employed by the district for at least 12 months are qualified for up to 12 weeks of unpaid family leave in any 12-month period under the California Family Rights Act (non-classified employees must also meet the annual hours requirement).
 Family leave may be used for:

 the birth of a child